 Reno's father, mother and paternal grandmother have been sitting outside the courtroom all day, every day since jury selection began on Tuesday, April 20.
 Reno's defense attorney, Gary Mitchell, says they may be called to testify.

-," Marino Leyba, Sr, told a spectator this morning.
+"We're hanging in there," Marino Leyba, Sr, told a spectator this morning.

 (The photo here shows Reno listening as Assistant District Attorney Cynthia Hill shows the jury a love letter written by Sarah Lovato.)

 Police Put Murder Weapon Back In Leybas' Hands

 One juror, a Santa Fe Police Department Sergeant, was excused after a photograph of the alleged murder weapon jogged his memory about responding to a previous domestic violence incident at the Leyba home.
 The excusal should not disrupt or delay the case, attorneys for both sides told SFR.

 The alleged murder weapon, a silver 9mm Smith & Wesson semiautomatic pistol, was returned to Leyba by the SFPD after a May 2, 2008 incident requiring police response.
 SFR previously reported about that incident in its cover story on the case: